tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/README.md

 ## Overview

 This directory contains a collection of annotated interview questions.
-Each question features a corresponding a README, with details as to what Peer Interviewers should evaluate for; suggested hints; and solutions.
+Each question features a corresponding README, with details as to what Peer Interviewers should evaluate for; suggested hints; and solutions.

 Review the [Notes to the Interviewer](03-Stu_Partner_Interviews/README.md) prior to performing an interview.